A portable shower which can recycle the water (fully self-contained) or run on continuous fresh water as desired.

 EverShower can be set up or packed down in seconds.
 Watch

 Yes.
 If recycling the water then it is the same water cycling around as it is in a bath.
-You can, of course, replace the water easily mid-shower to do a rinse if you wish or not recycle at all if you have plenty of water available.
+You can, of course, replace the water easily mid-shower to do a rinse.
+You can keep the water and share it with the next user if water is in very short supply.
+Or you can run EverShower on continuous fresh water if you have plenty of water available.

-In very remote, water-scarce situations many EverShowerers like to share the same bath water.
-Sometimes it’s best not to use soap in these situation but it can mean you get to enjoy a luxuriously long, guilt-free shower in the middle of the desert, for example.
+In very remote, water-scarce situations in which you wish to share the water between users it can be best not to use soap but it can mean you get to enjoy a luxuriously long, guilt-free shower in the middle of the desert, for example.
 Gazing up through the steam to the stars on a clear night is one of those truly glorious experiences few people get to enjoy.

 Hot water can simply be added to the tub and then recycled or heat can be continuously added by pairing the EverShower with a water heater.